-Businesses are operating in increasingly litigious times and that means when you negotiate a business agreement you can't simply rely on a handshake.
-Understanding commercial contracts and the intricacies of the law involved will protect your business and reduce the risks of commercial litigation.
-In this article we answer your frequently asked questions on commercial contracts to help you build your business and simultaneously protect your interests.
+Businesses are operating in increasingly challenging times and that means when you negotiate a business agreement you can't simply rely on a handshake.
+Understanding the implications of the commercial contracts you enter into across your business, and some basics of the law involved, will help you better protect your business and reduce the risk of costly disputes.

 Jump to individual FAQs:

-- What is the definition of a commercial contract?
+- What is a commercial contract?

 - Does a commercial contract have to be in writing?